- International Affairs

 Your internship must require at least 30 hours per week for a minimum of 10 weeks.

-You must be a currently enrolled Elliott School graduate student, planning to enroll the following semester after completing the internship, and have a cumumlative GPA of 3.0 or higher.
+You must be a currently enrolled Elliott School graduate student and have a cumulative GPA of 3.0 or higher.

 International students are eligible to apply, but the internship cannot be located in your home country or within the U.S.